erikcameron/decorum/README.md

 bp.shoot_confetti # ==> "boom, yay"
 ```

+## New in 0.5.0
+- The (public) methods in Decorum::Decorations (decorate, undecorate, etc.) may now be aliased.
+If you were having weird bugs beacuse Decorum was clobbering some existing method named `#decorate`, this is the version for you.
+More below.

 ## New in 0.4.0
 - Decorators and their attributes may now be specified in class definitions, and loaded with `#load_decorators_from_class`
 - `#is_decorated?`